 Medical professionals utilize the Glasgow Coma Scale to rate the probability of a person’s recovery or lack thereof.
 A person rated as a 3 has the lowest possible score.
 A person with a 15 has the highest score and most closely resembles a normal-appearing person.

-Research has shown that a person rated at 3 or 4 24-hours after the accident have little chance of recovery.
-Only 7 percent of these people experience recovery, whole approximately 87 percent will pass away or remain in a vegetative state.
+Research has shown that a person rated at 3 or 4 24 hours after the accident has little chance of recovery.
+Only 7 percent of these people experience recovery, while approximately 87 percent will pass away or remain in a vegetative state.
 Those patients rated from 5 to 7 have a better chance of recovery.
 In these cases, about half will die or remain in a vegetative state.
 Persons rated from 8 to 10 have a 68 percent chance of recovery.
-Those patients rating from 11 to 15 24-hours after the accident have a recovery rate of 87 percent.
+Those patients rated from 11 to 15 24 hours after the accident have a recovery rate of 87 percent.
 Recovery rates may include moderate disability or a return to full normal function.